Specializing in Complex & Sensitive PR Situations

-Steve is one of the Rocky Mountain West's most trusted crisis and reputation management advisors.
-Over the last 30 years, his dozens of crisis and controversy clients have included American Humane Association, Candelas, Chipotle Mexican Grill, CSG International, Denver International Airport, EAS, Fox News, Lions Club International, Taubman Centers, Noble Energy, Vail Resorts, many law firms, new ventures, international charities and universities.
+Steve is one of the Rocky Mountain West's most trusted crisis, reputation management and strategic communications advisors.
+Over the last 30 years, his dozens of crisis and controversy clients have included the Colorado Supreme Court, American Humane Association, Chipotle Mexican Grill, CSG International, Denver International Airport, EAS, Fox News, Lions Club International, Taubman Centers, Noble Energy, Vail Resorts, many law firms, new ventures, international charities and universities.

-Steve has held strategic communications titles at two Fortune 500 companies, with two of the world's largest PR firms and as founding president of a successful telecom/technology PR agency.
-His corporate communications expertise draws from a significant history of new ventures, civil lawsuits and criminal cases, M&A events, reorganizations, development projects, IPOs and issues initiatives.
+Steve has held strategic communications titles at the Pentagon, Fortune 500 companies, international PR firms and as president of a successful technology PR agency.
+His corporate communications expertise draws from a long history of new ventures, lawsuits and litigation, M&A events, reorganizations, development projects, IPOs and complex issues management initiatives.

 Steve is a U.S. Army veteran and award-winning military journalist, and served as associate editor and columnist at the Pentagon's official U.S. Army News Service (ARNEWS).

-He completed a combined journalism/photojournalism major at Syracuse University's prestigious Newhouse School of Public Communications, and later worked as a freelance magazine writer for several years.
+Steve completed a combined journalism and photojournalism major at Syracuse University's prestigious Newhouse School of Public Communications, and later worked as a freelance magazine writer for several years.

 A 1998 Leadership Denver graduate, Steve served on the board of directors for the Denver Metro Chamber Leadership Foundation.
 He is Accredited in Public Relations (APR) by Public Relations Society of America.